Frequently Asked Questions About Criminal Defense

 Criminal Defense – An Overview

 The criminal justice system can be overwhelming and frightening.
 The incarceration rate in the United States is much higher than that of many other industrialized countries.
 Prison sentences are getting longer and more frequent.
 If you are being investigated or have been arrested, contact an experienced criminal defense lawyer as early in the process as possible, preferably before questioning has taken place.
 A criminal defense lawyer can fight to protect your legal and constitutional rights, so don’t delay.
-Contact Law Offices of Barry Resnick in Farmington Hills, MI, today to schedule a consultation with an attorney.
+Contact Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, today to schedule a consultation with an attorney.

 Constitutional Protections for the Criminal Defendant